 Face-to-face communication allows us to rely on nonverbal cues to better interpret the conversations.
 When children communicate via messaging or commenting, they can’t see the other person’s reactions to what they are saying.

 So certain words or punctuation may imply (negatively) different meanings than when they are spoken directly.

 That’s why what happens online tends to be rougher, tougher.
 The evidence is that shamming or hurting others is common on social media, known as cyberbullying.

-In short, treat others the ways they want to be treated. they should never say anything about anyone they wouldn’t want others to say about them – and remember that nasty comments may definitely reflect back on them for years to come.
+In short, treat others the ways they want to be treated. they should never say anything about anyone they wouldn’t want others to say about them – and remember that nasty comments may reflect on them for years to come.

 - Exploring sex, gender, and relationships